A Brief History of End Poverty Durham

 The goal of EPD is to mobilize our Durham congregations to provide resources that increase the quality of care for our children.
 We want to be proactive in reducing later adolescent behaviors that can result in school dropouts, drugs, and gangs.

-At our monthly EPD meetings (third Wednesdays at 9 am), we have participants from a variety of faith traditions, with representatives from non-profits such as East Durham Children’s Initiative, KidZNotes (lifting children out of poverty through training in classical music), Partners for Youth Opportunity, Made in Durham, Durham Economic Resource Center, REAL Durham, and others.
+At our monthly EPD meetings (third Wednesdays at 9 am), we have participants from a variety of faith traditions, with representatives from non-profits such as East Durham Children’s Initiative, KidZNotes (lifting children out of poverty through training in classical music), Partners for Youth Opportunity, Made in Durham, End Hunger Durham, Healthy Families Durham, TROSA, REAL Durham, and various congregations.
 The monthly meetings provide an opportunity for collaboration and cooperation.

 We seek to gather faith leaders and others who are called for long-term involvement in removing the scourge of poverty.
 Our goal is to be a catalyst and connector, to start new initiatives that are needed and to connect existing agencies with resources that can help to reduce and eventually eliminate poverty in our city.